zhangshi0512/Leetcode/Sorting Algorithm/README.md

 - The left child index is `2*i`.
 - The right child index is `2*i + 1`.

-This textual description outlines the structure of a binary heap and the logic behind the heapify process.
-For visual representation, you would need to use a diagramming tool to draw the binary tree structure.

 ### Heap Sort Operations Code

 #### Get Max Function